logangermain/logangermain.github.io/_pages/writing.md

 - [Read my pitch speech to the Awesome Foundation Pitch Competition for a micro-grant at a small business that I manage](https://docs.google.com/document/d/1ZtyoDNkdRa4leO6JWJ2caRIEag0TRUrJi0Yy8vJkhE4/edit?usp=sharing)

+I have several years of experience as a content creator and communications strategist for various types of organizations and companies.
+Below are my current affiliations.

+1) I am currently the content creator on the Social Media Working Group for an international scientific society.

+View the Society for Birth Defects Research and Prevention's [LinkedIn Posts](https://www.linkedin.com/company/societyforbirthdefectsresearch/)

+2) I am the Marketing and Communications Director for a not-for-profit, cooperative climbing gym that values community engagement and accessibility.

+View the Kingston Bouldering Cooperative's [Instagram Posts](https://www.instagram.com/kingstonboulderingcoop/?hl=en) and [Website](https://kingstonboulderingcoop.com/)